iamxiyang/git-work-record/README_EN.md

 > If you have used v1.x before, please note that v2 has the following changes compared with v1：

-1. Discarded parameters `style`, `markdown，Can` be realized by programming。
+1. Discarded parameters `style`, `markdown，Can` be realized by programming.
-1. `grep` was renamed to search and looked up through JS instead。
+1. `grep` was renamed to search and looked up through JS instead.
-1. The implementation of the parameter `reverse` is changed to sort the content through JS。
+1. The implementation of the parameter `reverse` is changed to sort the content through JS.
+1. If the information submitted continuously over a period of time is consistent, the output will be deduplicated.

 ## Installation